Your Best PCB Prototype Manufacturer in China Since 2008

-2. Input of mechanical drawing, verification by the customer, corrections.
+- The input of mechanical drawing, verification by the customer, corrections.

-3. Description of components (preparation of the library).
+- Description of components (preparation of the library).

-4. Loading and verification of the netlist.
+- Loading and verification of the netlist.

-5. Placement of components, verification by the customer, adjustments.
+- Placement of components, verification by the customer, adjustments.

-6. Description of the project, setting the tracing rules.
+- Description of the project, setting the tracing rules.

-8. Fan-out (preparation for tracing).
+- Fan-out (preparation for tracing).

-9. Distribution of differential pairs, clocks, high-speed buses, control signals, verification by the customer.
+- Distribution of differential pairs, clocks, high-speed buses, control signals, verification by the customer.

-10. Layout of the rest of the circuit and power plans.
+- The layout of the rest of the circuit and power plans.

-11. Checking the trace, adjustments at the request of the customer.
+- Checking the trace, adjustments at the request of the customer.

-12. Filling empty spaces (copper balance).
+- Filling empty spaces (copper balance).

-13. Alignment of the inscriptions of the silk-screen layer and the assembly drawing.
+- Alignment of the inscriptions of the silk-screen layer and the assembly drawing.

-14. Panelization for group editing.
+- Panelization for group editing.

-15. Filling the text block in the drawing.
+- Filling the text block in the drawing.

-16. Successful delivery of the project, signing of Acceptance certificates.
+- Successful delivery of the project, signing of Acceptance certificates.

-- The advantage of this approach is that it saves money, time and effort for staff and the customer.
+- The advantage of this approach is that it saves money, time, and effort for staff and the customer.

 - The prototype will show all inconsistencies and errors in the future device and its production before the manufacturing process.

 - Even if the prototype has already been approved and agreed upon, we highly do not recommend going straight to the manufacture of a large batch of products.
 A small batch of samples can show new flaws in production, which will help to refine the device to near perfect.
-In addition, it will be possible to check earlier decisions at low cost.
+In addition, it will be possible to check earlier decisions at a low cost.